 Predictably Unpredictable: Why We Don't Act Like We Should

-We don't always act like we're supposed to.
+We don't always do what we're supposed to do.
 We don't save enough for retirement.
 We order dessert when we're supposed to be dieting.
 We use the tickets we bought to a concert even though we're sick.
 In other words: We misbehave.

-That's the title of Richard Thaler's new book: Misbehaving: The Making of Behavioral Economics.
-If you've read Thaler's previous book, Nudge, you know he's is an economist who studies why people predictably don't act the way traditional economists say they will.
+That's the title of Richard Thaler's most recent book: Misbehaving: The Making of Behavioral Economics.
+If you've read Thaler's previous book, Nudge, you know he's an economist who studies why people don't act the way traditional economists say they will.
+Thaler recently won the Nobel Prize in Economics for his contributions to the field of behavioral economics.

-Shankar Vedantam sat down with Thaler a few months ago for an event at the Willard InterContinental Hotel in Washington, D.C.
-This episode, we bring you the best parts from that conversation: They talk about why it's so hard to find a cab on a rainy day, how marshmallows can predict the future and why where we get our money influences how we spend it.
+Shankar Vedantam sat down with Thaler in fall of 2015 for an event at the Willard InterContinental Hotel in Washington, D.C.
+In this encore episode, we bring you the best parts from that conversation: They talk about why it's so hard to find a cab on a rainy day, how marshmallows can predict the future, and why the source of our money influences how we spend it.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Kara McGuirk-Alison and Maggie Penman.
-Max Nesterak is our News Assistant.
-Follow us on Twitter @hiddenbrain, @karamcguirk , @maggiepenman , and @maxnesterak listen for Hidden Brain stories every week on your local public radio station.
+Hidden Brain is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Rhaina Cohen, Parth Shah, and Renee Klahr.
+Our supervising producer is Tara Boyle.
+You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.